WKU Meteorology

-The Department of Geography and Geology at Western Kentucky University is poised to become the leader in Meteorology and Climatology in the Mid-South.
+The Department of Earth, Environmental, and Atmospheric Sciences at Western Kentucky University is the leader in Meteorology and Climatology in the Mid-South.
 Here are a few reasons why…

-3) WKU is home to the new Kentucky Mesonet, a high-density, meso-scale network of nearly 100 automated environmental monitoring stations currently being developed across the commonwealth.
+5) WKU is home to the Kentucky Mesonet, a high-density, meso-scale network of around 65 automated environmental monitoring stations.
 The continously updated, locally accurate climatological data will be available to the agricultural industry as well as decision makers who must respond to extreme weather events such as tornadoes, floods, or ice storms.
 Mesonet data can help teachers challenge their students in math and science through innovative and engaging activities.

-4) WKU has also been home to the Kentucky Climate Center since 1978.
-The Kentucky Climate Center is the State Climate Office for Kentucky and home to the State Climatologist, Dr. Stuart Foster.
+6) WKU has also been home to the Kentucky Climate Center since 1978.
+The Kentucky Climate Center is the State Climate Office for Kentucky and home to the State Climatologist, Dr. Jerry Brotzge.
 The mission of the Kentucky Climate Center is to conduct research and disseminate information of climatic variability and change, influences of the natural environment upon human activity, and impacts of human activity upon the natural environment.

 Thanks…most all my life I have been interested in weather and weather related things….over the years I have had several people to tell me that I should be a ‘weather man’.
 I currently work in radio and for a weather company…I produce weather for many radio stations every day.
 I would love info on how to further my education and learn about meteorology.
 Thanks and God bless.